Have I told you that I love Agile? Oh, for the hundredth time already?

 In this post, you’ll learn what you can do to keep all three elements front-of-mind.

 Now before I go on, I’m aware that not every situation calls for an Agile transformation.
 In the past, I’ve made the mistake of seeing only nails to my agile-hammer!
 In this post I assume that the organisation, team, or individual has gone through the critical analysis process and discovered that Agile could work for them.
 If this is a process that you haven’t thought about, need help with, or think is not worth doing – check out this video.

-Lots of people think that there’s only one approach to Agile.
+Lots of people think that there is only one approach to Agile.
 One approach to Scrum, one approach to Lean, one approach to any Agile methodology.

 Some people find comfort and security in following procedures by the book.
-But the thing about Agile is that it allows you to learn.
+But the thing about agile is that it allows you to learn.
 No, it encourages you to learn.
-Learning is built in.

 You’ve all heard that culture eats strategy for breakfast I can tell you that culture will also devour your Agile transformation.